Central San Pedro

 As of 2019 the municipalities of Panguipulli and Los Lagos, the two most directly affected communes, have rejected the project.
-The mayor of Los Lagos, among other people, has expressed concerns over the projects impact on tourism and biodiversity.
-On September 7, 2019, three or more armed persons attacked the temporary installations of the project setting the storehouse ablaze.
-Within a week Colbún S.A. had responded by filling legal actions against the responsible.
+The mayor of Los Lagos, among other people, has expressed concerns over its mpact on tourism and biodiversity.
+On September 7, 2019, three or more armed persons attacked the project's temporary installations, setting the storehouse ablaze.
+Within a week, Colbún S.A. had responded by filling legal actions against those responsible.

+In September 2022 the project was put on hold as Colbún S.A. declared it was not continuing with the legal proceedings for its establishment.